Charo: Career

-A TV listing for August 24, 1976 shows what appears to be an unsold pilot airing on ABC at 8:30 p.m.
+A television listing for August 24, 1976, shows what appears to be an unsold pilot airing on ABC at 8:30 p.m.
 CST: "Charo and the Sergeant—Situation comedy starring Charo Cugat.
 Charo's first U.S. job is to be a dancer at an off-limits nightclub, and her conservative Marine Corps husband finds out.
 The few episodes that were taped ended up being broadcast on the American Armed Forces Network overseas."
+Writer Bruce Vilanch wrote about his work on Charo and the Sergeant in his 2025 memoir It Seemed Like a Bad Idea at the Time.